‘Alaskan Bush People’ Rainy Brown Sings Taylor Swift’s Song To Haters

 Meanwhile, there is no new update on the status of Alaskan Bush People Season 8.
 The production has been delayed as Ami is reportedly too weak to begin working.
 She has just been released from the hospital after completing a round of radiation treatment and chemotherapy.

-The Brown family remains in Los Angeles, California, except for Noah and his fiance Rhain Alisha.
+The Brown family remains in Los Angeles, California, except for Noah and his fiancée Rhain Alisha.
 Bam Bam, meanwhile, was recently spotted in Colorado.

 I just wanted to put this out there real quick ????
 I thought it was perfect, everyone always tells me to ignore those that hate me but it's actually better to call them out and shut them up never let anyone silence you my beautiful rainbows???? #staystrong #stayhappy #singing #hatersgonnahate #taylorswift @taylorswift